quantum-tinkerer/MeanFi/DESIGN.md

 - `space/` builds one compact representation of Hermiticity and pairing antisymmetry.
 General spatial constraints materialize that same representation as a basis and reduce it further.
 The common path has linear storage.
+  Spatial transformations have an invertible integer lattice map and a unitary combined Fourier symbol.
+Rank decisions use the unit scale of these constraints so roundoff in an identity action cannot remove physical density directions.
 - A Model owns temperature and filling; calls with a Model cannot override them.
 Use a replaced Model to change physical inputs.
 All method settings are keyword-only and all integration methods return `IntegrationInfo`.